 - Description of the team members, their skills and track record (maximum team size: 5 members)

-Participants will submit their initial vision and a judging panel comprised of staff, entrepreneurs and Scottish Power-Iberdrola managers will evaluate proposals based on a predefined set of criteria (e.g. originality and feasibility of proposal, market potential, team’s ability and expertise profile).
+Participants will submit their proposals by 11.59pm Sunday 4th February and a judging panel comprised of staff, entrepreneurs and Scottish Power-Iberdrola managers will evaluate proposals based on a predefined set of criteria (e.g. originality and feasibility of proposal, market potential, team’s ability and expertise profile).